santisq/PSTree/docs/en-US/Get-PSTree.md

 PS C:\> Get-PSTree -Depth 2 -Force
 ```

-### Example 4: Get the hierarchy of the `C:\` drive 1 level deep displaying only folders with their recursive size
+### Example 4: Get the hierarchy of the `C:\` drive 2 levels deep displaying only folders with their recursive size

 ```powershell
 PS C:\> Get-PSTree C:\ -Depth 2 -RecursiveSize -Directory